secretGeek/documentation/en/user-guide/interactions/index.md

 ## Handler Precedence

-`InteractionBroker<TInteraction>` implements a handler chain.
+`Interaction<TInteractionData>` implements a handler chain.
 Any number of handlers can be registered, and later registrations are deemed of higher priority than earlier registrations.
-When an interaction is raised, each handler is given the _opportunity_ to handle that interaction (i.e. set a result).
+When an interaction is passed into the `Handle` method, each handler is given the _opportunity_ to handle that interaction (i.e. set a result).
 The handler is under no obligation to actually handle the interaction.
 If a handler chooses _not_ to set a result, the next handler in the chain is invoked.

 This chain of precedence makes it possible to define a default handler, and then temporarily override that handler.
 For example, a root level handler may provide default error recovery behavior.
 But a specific view in the application may know how to recover from a certain error without prompting the user.
 It could register a handler whilst it's activated, then dispose of that registration when it deactivates.
-Obviously such an approach requires a shared interaction broker instance.
+Obviously such an approach requires a shared interaction instance.

-> **Note** The `InteractionBroker<TInteraction>` class is designed to be extensible.
-Subclasses can change the behavior of `Raise` such that it does not exhibit the behavior described above.
+> **Note** The `Interaction<TInteractionData>` class is designed to be extensible.
+Subclasses can change the behavior of `Handle` such that it does not exhibit the behavior described above.
 For example, you could write an implementation that tries only the first handler in the list.

 ## Unhandled Interactions

-If there are no handlers for an interaction, or none of the handlers set a result, the interaction is itself considered unhandled.
-In this circumstance, the invocation of `Raise` will result in an `UnhandledInteractionException` being thrown.
-The underlying interaction is exposed via the `Interaction` property of this exception.
+If there are no handlers for a given interaction, or none of the handlers set a result, the interaction is itself considered unhandled.
+In this circumstance, the invocation of `Handle` will result in an `UnhandledInteractionException<TInteractionData>` being thrown.
+This exception includes both an `Interaction` and `InteractionData` property, so you can examine the details of the failed interaction.

 ## Testing

-You can easily test interaction logic in view models by hooking into the relevant interaction broker:
+You can easily test interaction logic in view models by registering a handler against the interaction:

 ```cs
 [Fact]